AiMecreative/AiMecreative.github.io/source/_posts/ML/UNet.md

 # Abstract

-In this project, we realized an basic UNet model and UNet++ model, then we put them on image semantic segmentation.
-Here we will show our basic theory of UNet and an improvement of it, and we provide part but main code of this program, finily, we give the result of segmentation images, loss-curve and accuracy-curve on both train and validation set.
+In this project, we realize an basic UNet model and UNet++ model, then we apply them on image semantic segmentation.
+We show our basic theory of UNet and an improvement of it, and we provide main code of this program.
+Finally, we give the result of segmentation images, loss-curve and accuracy-curve on both training and validation set.

-The copyright of this program is owned by our team mentioned on the end.
+The copyright of this program is owned by our team mentioned on the end of this blog.

 # UNet Structure

-The [paper](https://arxiv.org/abs/1505.04597) published in 2015 proposed a noval network structure, whose shape is similar with captal "U".
+The [paper](https://arxiv.org/abs/1505.04597) published in 2015 propose a noval network structure, whose shape is similar with the captal "U".
 The idea comes from FCNN.
-U-Net is one of the class of "Encoder-Decoder" structure.
+U-Net is one of the classes of "Encoder-Decoder" structure.

 ![U-Net Structure](unet-structure.png)

-The piror half of the network is "encoder".
-The input image passes covolution kernel, and then passes the pooling layer (or other dimension-decreasing layer).
-The opposite of that is the post part of UNet, the "decoder".
-The input of decoder is a sequence of feature maps that with highly contracted pixels.
+The front half of the network is "encoder".
+The input image passes covolutional kernel, and then passes the pooling layer (or other dimension-decreasing layer).
+The opposite of that is the back part of UNet, the "decoder".
+The input of decoder is a sequence of feature maps with highly contracted pixels.
 The output of the decoder (or the whole network) is an image with the same shape of input image, where each pixel has its own class.

-In this project, we decreased the convolutional layers, making there are only two convolutional layer in each convolutional kernel as the dataset includes images with shape $128\times 256$.
+In this project, we decrease the number of convolutional layers so that there are only two convolutional layers in each convolutional kernel as the dataset includes images with shape $128\times 256$.

 ## Operator Definitions

 **Convolutional Kernel:**

-We defined the basic convolutional kernel as following:
+We define the basic convolutional kernel as follow:

 ```python
 self.layer = nn.Sequential(